-The answer is piqued—and here’s why: Pique means “to excite (interest, curiosity, etc.),” as in The suspenseful movie trailer piqued my curiosity.
-The term also means “to affect with sharp irritation and resentment, especially by some wound to pride,” which, of course, is another form of excitement, albeit undesirable.
+The answer is piqued—and here’s why.
+Pique means “to excite (interest, curiosity, etc.),” as in “The suspenseful movie trailer piqued my curiosity.”
+The term also means “to affect with sharp irritation and resentment, especially by some wound to pride.”
+This, of course, is another form of excitement, even if it is undesirable.

-A peak, on the other hand, is the pointed top of something, such as a mountain.
-When speaking figuratively, a peak is the highest or most important point or level, as in Campaigning with the president was the peak of her political career.
-As a verb, peak means “to attain the highest point of activity, development, or popularity, as in The artist peaked in the 1980s.”
+A peak, on the other hand, is “the pointed top of something, such as a mountain.”
+When speaking figuratively, a peak is the highest or most important point or level, as in “Campaigning with the president was the peak of her political career.”
+As a verb, peak or peaked means “to attain the highest point of activity, development, or popularity,” as in “The artist peaked in the 1980s.”